-Rick Capozza is the Chair of the Energy Practice Area and is the primary point of contact for the firm’s largest energy and utility clients with responsibility for all aspects of these relationships.
+Rick is the Energy Practice Area chair and primary point of contact for the firm’s largest energy and utility clients, with responsibility for all aspects of these relationships.

-Rick’s practice is focused on energy and environmental issues related to contaminated sites, regulatory compliance/permitting, project development and transactions involving mergers and acquisitions, financing and restructuring.
-He provides a strategic, yet a practical and common sense, approach in reaching settlement, completing a project or closing a transaction.
+Rick’s practice is focused on energy and environmental issues related to contaminated sites, regulatory compliance/permitting, project development, and transactions involving mergers and acquisitions, financing, and restructuring.
+He provides a strategic, yet common sense approach in reaching settlement, completing a project, or closing a transaction.

-Rick regularly represents clients on project development, permitting, compliance and enforcement of federal environmental regulations and state counterparts including CAA, CWA, EPCRA, RCRA and TSCA.
+Rick regularly represents clients on project development, permitting, compliance, and enforcement of federal environmental regulations and state counterparts including the CAA, CWA, EPCRA, RCRA and TSCA.
 He counsels clients on response and reporting to chemical and petroleum spills and releases pursuant to federal and state law.
-Rick has niche experience in federal and state laws and regulations applicable to wildlife resources including the Endangered Species Act, CITES, the Lacey Act and the Migratory Bird Treaty Act.
+Rick has niche experience in federal and state laws and regulations applicable to wildlife resources, including the Endangered Species Act, CITES, the Lacey Act, and the Migratory Bird Treaty Act.

 - Lead attorney on the representation of an international energy company on New York-specific aspects of a $3.3 billion investment in a joint venture with interests in Marcellus Shale assets in Appalachia.